-Beginning in 2010, we will post information here regarding errors in the Real-time Earthquake system that led to erroneous information getting posted on the website or distributed.
+Beginning in 2010, we have posted information here regarding errors in the Real-time Earthquake system that led to erroneous information getting posted on the website or distributed.

 The USGS and networks contributing to the Advance National Seismic System (ANSS) take great effort to provide accurate and timely earthquake information.
 Occasionally our systems produce erroneous information that is released to the public via our web pages or Earthquake Notification System.
 These mistakes are generally promptly identified by seismologists, removed from our web pages, and “delete” e-mails are sent through ENS.
 In the interest of rapidly providing earthquake information to the public, most of the information about earthquakes that occur in the USA is automatically posted to the web and ENS if it meets quality standards.
 There is a trade-off between the speed of our earthquake notifications and number of false alarms in the same way that any kind of "breaking news" story may have substantial changes or corrections as more information is received.
 The faster we release earthquake locations and magnitudes, the more likely it is that the information may be erroneous.
 Experience demonstrates that imposing more restrictive quality standards prevents the release of legitimate earthquake information.
 Here we document serious errors that have resulted in the distribution of flawed information to response organizations and the public.
 Hopefully this discussion will provide our users with a better understanding of our system.